solzilberman/ping-tool/README.md

 # ping-tool
-Python tool to see what hosts are up on IPRANGE
+Python tool to see what hosts are up for a given range.

 this is just for fun.
 usage